Jahfry/SteamOS/keyd.md

        [main]
        ```
-* As I'm not changing anything on my keyboard or mouse, only the numpad, leave those files as-is and update the numpad file:
+* Edit the numpad file:
    * `sudo nano /etc/keyd/numpad.conf`
 * This is where the configuration gets *very specific* to my needs.
-You'll probably want to modify things for you but feel free to look at what I do.
+Just consider this an advanced *example* and modify to suit you.
 * Specifically I want this to happen when I press **Numpad** (not Keyboard) keys:

    | Numpad Key Pressed  | Key Sent | Notes |